AMDESE/AMDSEV/README.md

 This repo will build host/guest kernel, QEMU, and OVMF packages that are known to work against the latest development for tree SNP host/hypervisor support.
 If you are building packages to use in conjunction with an older 5.19-based SNP host/hypervisor kernel, then please use the [sev-snp-devel](https://github.com/amdese/amdsev/tree/sev-snp-devel) branch of this repo instead, which will ensure that compatible QEMU/OVMF trees are used instead.
 Please consider switching to the latest development trees used by this branch however, as [sev-snp-devel](https://github.com/amdese/amdsev/tree/sev-snp-devel) is no longer being actively developed.

 Newer SNP host/kernel support now relies on new kernel infrastructure for managing private guest memory called restrictedmem[1] (a.k.a.
 Unmapped Private Memory).
 This reliance on restrictedmem brings about some new requirements/limitations in the current tree that users should be aware:
-* To enable THP for SNP guest, the following must be done on the host:
-  * `echo always >/sys/kernel/mm/transparent_hugepages/shmem_enabled`
 * Assigning NUMA affinities for private guest memory is not supported.
 * Guest private memory is now accounted as shared memory rather than used memory, so please take this into account when monitoring memory usage.
 * The QEMU command-line options to launch an SEV-SNP guest have changed.
 Setting these options will be handled automatically when using the launch-qemu.sh script mentioned in the instructions below.
 If launching QEMU directly, please still reference the script to determine the correct QEMU options to use.